niceboygithub/AqaraCamera/README.md

 2. Enter Camera IP address.
 3. Click Send button, then wait this integration is configured completely.
 4. Done

+## Still Image support

+Need to add the following information to your configuration.yaml file:

+ffmpeg:

 Supported Versions
 ---------------